 Entering a Link

-To add a link, you can use the menu Note > Link To… > Add Link… This allows you to enter the URL for the link.
+To add a link, on Mac you can use the menu Note > Link To… > Add Link… This allows you to enter the URL for the link.
+On iOS you can use the plus button in the bar above the on screen keyboard.
 But there are other ways to do it.
 For example, just entering a link URL like

 http://agenda.com will be recognized as a link and converted for you.
-(You can control this behavior in Edit > Substitutions.)
+(On Mac you can control this behavior in Edit > Substitutions.)

 Another way to link is using markdown syntax.
 Type the link anchor — the text that will be readable — in square brackets, followed by the URL address of the link in parentheses.
 For example, to link to the agenda web site, you might enter